Ankitraghav000/Docker/README.md

 ```
 #### How to make a container
 when we run command on terminal it will extract data from this website - https://hub.docker.com/
-Here, ubuntu is os name
+Here, ubuntu is OS name
 ```
 docker container run ubuntu
 ```